top of page

 Home Rule is a form of local self-governance that gives a community more authority over its own affairs.
 Instead of relying on state statutes for most decisions, a Home Rule municipality can adopt its own local “constitution,” called a Home Rule Charter, to address community needs more directly and efficiently.

 Wellington is currently a statutory town, which means our powers and authority are defined entirely by state law (Title 31, Colorado Revised Statutes).
-Under Article 20 of the Colorado Constitution, Wellington has the option to become a Home Rule municipality by creating and adopting a Home Rule Charter.
+However, under Article 20 of the Colorado Constitution, Wellington has the option to become a Home Rule municipality by creating and adopting a Home Rule Charter.

-Home Rule is the norm in Colorado: 108 municipalities have adopted it, and approximately 90% of Coloradans live in Home Rule jurisdictions.
+Home Rule is the norm in Colorado: 108 municipalities have adopted home rule, and 91% of all Coloradans live in home rule jurisdictions.

 Why Consider Home Rule for Wellington?

-• We choose how our tax dollars are used
+• Have more control over how tax dollars are used

-• We shape our government and services to fit Wellington, not Denver
+• Shape our government and services to better fit the Wellington community.

 2. Stronger Economic Development